tytydraco/yessleep/out/I_Clean_Cabins_on_a_Tourist_Submarine_and_its_Expensive_in_More_Ways_than_One.md

 "No...
 I didn't--"

-Then the shadows erupted into a waterfall.
+Then, the shadows erupted into a tidalwave.

 My wife's muffled cries filled my head.
 I remembered the feeling of her cheek under my foot and the weight of the garden shears in my hand.